7fd9f9/7fd9f9/README.md

 ## Setup

-Run the `./setup.sh` script.
+Clone the repository ( `git clone https://github.com/7fd9f9/7fd9f9.git` ) and run the `./setup.sh` script.
 It will download MP-SPDZ version 0.3.8 and run the unit tests for the BFS and maximal flow protocols.

 ## Execution

 After executing the setup, you can run the protocols with the following commands.